-Rigby in fact did not serve his sentence.
-Upon conviction, he fled to France, where he became a Roman Catholic and entered the enemy's service.
+Rigby remained in prison for longer than his original sentence, as he tried to gather together the money needed to pay his fine.
+He does not seem to have paid the full fine, but was eventually released, whereupon he fled to France, where he became a Roman Catholic and entered the enemy's service.
 In 1711 the French man of war the Toulouse was sighted by two English ships that were returning to Port Mahon in the Mediterranean.
 They engaged and captured her, and towed the badly damaged ship into port.
 The "second captain" of the Toulouse turned out to be none other than Edward Rigby.
 At Port Mahon the resourceful Captain Rigby found means to get on board a Genoese ship lying at anchor in the harbour, and by that means he again escaped to France.
 He was highly regarded in France for his marine skills, and very well paid, though his pleasures were said to be expensive.13

 In May 1699 William Bentinck, Earl of Portland, resigned all his offices including his place as first lord of the bedchamber, and went to Holland.14 No public explanation was given; possibly he feared being implicated in the Rigby affair, which had achieved a degree of public notoriety.
 Reasonable evidence has been gathered to confirm the existence of a gay court circle, consisting of more than a dozen members including King William, Charles Talbot, Duke of Shrewsbury (who resigned his seals as secretary of state in January 1697/8), Bentinck, Van Keppel (the 20-year-old page who accompanied William to England and eventually received the title of Earl of Albemarle), Blathwayte, Wentworth, Ross, Roberts, Villiers, Cornwall, and Queen Mary and Frances Apsley.15